mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/creating-services/health-checks/index.md

 ---
+layout: layout.pug
-post_title: Health Checks
+title: Health Checks
-menu_order: 1
+menuWeight: 1
 ---

 You can define health checks for your DC/OS services.
 Health checks are defined on a per application basis, and are run against that application's tasks.